bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Honestly, I don't know.
 I would like to know more about the technology, but when I entered into the meeting, they were already discussing things that I mean, how to use the technology, but know what the technology really is.

 So, I tried to do my best to understand.
 Basically, what I think is the technology is clearly good.
 Right?

 So, I'm sure there are many scenarios that we can, many problems that we used to have can be solved by this.
 But I don't know exactly how can we use it for our, let's say, for reconstructing our local UTXO set.
 I mean, the UTXO set that is relevant for the wallet, right?
 And all the transactions and all the information.
 I cannot see it.

 Basically because the problem that we have is mainly for new users, right?
 Or users that have to, for some reason, to resynchronize the wallet.

 But I use the wallet more or less frequently, right?
 And it takes nothing for me to open, to synchronize.
 It's just, to me, it's exactly the same as blue wallet, right?
 It's very good.

 So I think it, no, I think it doesn't worth the effort to even if the technology, no, no, the technology, even if the requirement of the technology in terms of bandwidth, storage, CPU, even if we can afford that, I don't know if we can afford to change the architecture of the wallet to use this technology, right?

 And even if we can afford all of that, I don't know if the result will be so good because we have to do a lot of requests, lots.
 And the process of discovering the wallet is the same, right?

 I don't know what's the keys.
 So I have to query one key, one key, one key, one key, one key, and we will discover that, oh, well, now I have to try with the next 21 keys or the next, I don't know, some of our users have minimum gap limits of, I don't know, 600.
 I don't know.

 So I have to query the next 600 keys.
 No, I don't think it is possible.
 However, I'm sure this is something, because the PIR technologies have been improving a lot and now it seems this is like something great, a great achievement, right?

-Before, first time I read something about this, three servers were required for this because one server keep one table, the other server keep a different kind of information.
-It was a feeling mess, but now it's getting, it seems it's getting better and better.
-And so we have to have an eye on this technology, but no for synchronizing the wallet.
+Before, the first time I read something about this, three servers were required for this because one server kept one table, and the other server kept a different kind of information.
+It was a feeling of mess, but now it's getting, it seems it's getting better and better.
+And so we have to have an eye on this technology, but not for synchronizing the wallet.
 I'm pretty sure about it.

-Speaker 1: 01:22:36

-I think that

-Speaker 2: 01:22:37

-makes a

-Speaker 0: 01:22:37

-lot of sense.
-Yeah, absolutely.

 Speaker 1: 01:22:38

 Yeah, yeah, yeah.
 I, I, I, that your, your point about the multiple servers is, is funny.
 Yeah.
 I mean, it used to be that you had to trust that the servers don't collude, which is kind of a silly assumption.

 Yeah, we've come a long way.
 Yeah, yeah.
 I think I'm really interested in this in this private block explorer thing.
 And I think it might not be part of Wasabi wallet, but I think it's obviously part of like an ecosystem of private Bitcoin.

-I mean, if you use Wasabi wallet, but then use a public block explorer, you're kind of fucking it up, you know, you're kind of not, you're kind of defeating some of the purpose of the wallet.
+I mean, if you use Wasabi wallet, but then use a public block explorer, you're kind of fucking it up, you know, you're kind of not, you're kind of defeating some of the purposes of the wallet.

 So I hope at least those two things sound kind of complimentary.

 Speaker 6: 01:23:28

 Sorry, yes, I completely agree.
 In fact, many times we say, okay, how can we, for example, provide more information to the users, right?

 Because basically a server has a global view of the blockchain while a client has only a local view of the blockchain, right?

 So basically, the client many times can take advantage of information that only the server knows, but you cannot ask the server, hey, can you, could you please tell me this?

 Because, well, in that case, you are revealing information to the server.
 So, sometimes you want to say, okay, how can I ask for this to a central server without revealing my identity or my intentions, right?

-So that kind of things is something that, that's why I say that we have to keep an eye on this technology.
+So that kind of thing is something that, that's why I say that we have to keep an eye on this technology.

 Speaker 1: 01:24:33

 Yeah, so that's a great point.
 So I know I'm kind of more familiar, I have been in cryptography, but not crypto.
-So I'm kind of like, I was really into Bitcoin in like 2015, I TA'd our class and then I like totally checked out.
+So I'm kind of like, I was really into Bitcoin in like 2015, in our class, and then I like totally checked out.

 Yeah, so I'm a little unfamiliar, but what kind of metadata, what kind of like data do block explorers provide about an address that is kind of that global state.

 So I can think of like in the kind of Ethereum version, I can think of like, you know, I don't know, they like, I don't know, some NFT thing, they like, pull up some image or, you know, there's like that kind of data.
 But what are you thinking of that is global that these explorers would show?
-Well,

 Speaker 6: 01:25:28

-of course we don't know, right?
+Well, of course, we don't know, right?

 Speaker 4: 01:25:31